jeroenrnl/zoph/UPGRADE.md

 Migrating the configuration
 ---------------------------
 As of Zoph 0.9.1, configuration is mainly controlled from the GUI and no longer from config.inc.php.
 This means that you either must migrate your configuration or make all configuration changes by hand.
-   1. Log in to your Zoph installation with an admin user You may get some errors about because Zoph cannot find your photos in the default location, don't worry, we'll fix that next.
+   1. Log in to your Zoph installation with an admin user.
+      * You may get some errors about because Zoph cannot find your photos in the default location, don't worry, we'll fix that next.
    2. Copy migrate_config.php from the contrib directory into your Zoph directory
    3. In your browser, replace zoph.php with migrate_config.php
    4. Zoph will try to migrate your config to the new, database-based configuration.